 Figure AF.3-1: Procedure for signing and verification of third party user identity information in IMS

 1-2.
-If the third party network is providing third party user identity information in the outgoing initial SIP INVITE request and is authorized to use third party user identity information, and based on operator policies, S-CSCF, IMS AS or IBCF invoke signing of the provided third party user identity information with a signing AS.
+If the UE or IP-PBX is providing third party user identity information in the outgoing initial SIP INVITE request and is authorized to use third party user identity information, and based on operator policies, S-CSCF, IMS AS or IBCF invoke signing of the provided third party user identity information with a signing AS.

+NOTE 1: Based on operator policy the INVITE may be rejected by IMS network if it determines that UE or IP-PBX is not authorized to use third party user identity.

 3. The originating IMS AS may retrieve RCD server address, RCD URL, or RCD information from the HSS, based on the originating IMPU or wildcarded IMPU.